iclcv/icl/manual/tutorials/hello-icl.rst

 The example code contains actually two nested function calls: The inner **create** function and the outer **show** function.
-Actually, you will find these functions the the namespace **icl::qt**, however these are not needed here because the header **ICLQt/Quick.h** is included.
+Actually, you will find these functions in the namespace **icl::qt**, however these are not needed here because the header **ICLQt/Quick.h** is included.
 This header is meant for rapid prototyping and therefore it will automatically use all ICL-namespaces and the **std**-namespace